MagicalTux/goro/README.md

 This is still a very early implementation and most of the core is missing.

-Right now, running PHP's own tests would require pcre, so it is not possible to run the tests yet.

 ## TODO

 The following needs to be done before we can call this an alpha version.